-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).

-Level 3 - Inputs for the assets or liability that are not based on observable market data (unobservable inputs).
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the assets or liabilities, either directly (i.e. as prices) or indirectly (i.e. derived from prices). - Level 3 Inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).